Trustpilot 4.5 star average rating on over 38,000 reviews for Freedom Debt Relief

 What Is a Good Credit Score?

-Falling into that subprime credit range means you may still have a shot at getting credit, but you almost certainly won’t get the best terms.
+Falling into that subprime credit range means you may still have a shot at getting credit, but if you want the best terms, it's worth trying to improve your credit score.

-To have good credit you would need a credit score of 670 or better (and that would still be below-average).
+To have good credit you would need a credit score of 670 or better.
 Even once you reach that level, there is room for improvement.

 Using the FICO credit score model, here are three tiers of prime borrowers: